On converse theorems for Hilbert modular forms assuming unramified twists: Invariance of under

 \section{Invariance of $f_\lambda$ under $\Gamma_0^+(\fr{t}_\lambda,\fr{n})$}

-In this section, we will prove the invariance of $f_\lambda$ under $\Gamma_0^+(\fr{t}_\lambda,\fr{n})$ under the assumptions on the functional equations and the Euler product given in \Cref{mainthm}.
-Throughout this section, we will always assume these two assumptions on the $L$-series $L(s)$.
+In this section, we will prove the invariance of $f_\lambda$ under $\Gamma_0^+(\fr{t}_\lambda,\fr{n})$ under all the assumptions in \Cref{mainthm}.
+Throughout this section, we will always work under the assumptions on $L(s)$ in \Cref{mainthm}.
 The proof mainly uses the idea from \cite[Theorem~2.2]{conjhecke}.
-The original idea dealt with elliptic modular forms and we modify it to apply it to Hilbert modular forms.
+The original idea dealt with elliptic modular forms and we modify it to apply to Hilbert modular forms.
 As mentioned in the beginning, there is a small but easily fixable gap in the proof of \cite[Theorem~2.2]{conjhecke}, and we will provide our own fix at the end of this section.
 For the coherence of the discussion, we postpone one technical but important lemma to the end of this section, which is also closely related to our fix to the gap.